AI is creating a luxury housing renaissance in San Francisco

 How has AI contributed to this?

 San Francisco has become a "magnetic location really quickly because if an entrepreneur or a tech investor was saying, 'OK, I want to make a bet in AI,' they were deciding they needed to do it in San Francisco and in the Bay Area," Nelson told Bloomberg.
 The "thought is that the AI space is going to be the next major source of wealth creation in the global economy."
-This is largely due to the city's proximity to the flourishing AI sector that has taken over central California.
+This is largely due to the city's proximity to the flourishing AI sector that has taken over this part of northern California.
 Silicon Valley is just 32 miles from San Francisco, and is "home to the headquarters of hugely influential companies like OpenAI, creator of ChatGPT, as well as countless startups and research labs," said Robb Report.

 Given that AI looks primed to dominate the tech market for the foreseeable future, many such buyers are also working to one-up each other by "pouring millions more into multiyear, custom renovations, setting clear intentions to take up residence in the city," said Robb Report.
 And it seems like this trend is here to stay.
 The "luxury real estate market in 2025 has just stepped out as the perennial safe haven," Nelson told Bloomberg.
 There "has been volatility in other areas of financial markets, but we're now seeing clients become quite acquisitive of luxury properties.”